 Ripley County is deep in American History from Covered bridges, underground railroad driving tour, canal in Metamora Indiana, to Morgan Raid. please vist ripleycountytourism.com for more information.
-Other attractions in our area that your family may enjoy while you are visiting our park whitewater canoeing, horseback riding, and a small zoo 20 minutes away.
+Other attractions in our area that your family may enjoy while you are visiting our park whitewater canoeing, horseback riding, and antique shopping.
 Check our link local area and click on the events tab to see what event are planned in our Area.
 Ripley county have so many festivals every year so plan your stay and attend one our local events

 The Marketplace is over 40,000 sq. ft. of home furnishings, artwork, hand blown glass, antiques, gift items, decor and accessory items.